NapoleonWils0n/pilfer/README.md

 You can also edit the playercorefactory.xml file and add your own menu entrys,
 to create more recording durations.

+Videos will be saved to the Desktop with current date and time in the filename,
+so that each recording has a unique name and isnt overwritten by another recording

+It isnt possible to get the videos title from the url which is why we add the date and time to the filename

+The recording will be saved to your Desktop with the following filename

+video-{date}-{time}.mkv

 ## Script usage on the command line

 * Video url surrounded by single quotes